What is Dermalinfusion?

 But don’t be fooled- though they both use a similar looking device, microdermabrasion is actually very different from Dermalinfusion.
 Let’s first look at what microdermabrasion actually is and if it or Dermalinfusion is the best type of facial for you!

 Microdermabrasion is well-known because of its ability to exfoliate.
 So if you’re sick of all that dead skin, this is a good treatment!
 It also has many of the same appealing features as Dermalinfusion, such as:

-- 3. Little down time.
+- Little downtime.
 Your skin will be a little red after the procedure, but with both Dermalinfusion and Microdermabrasion, you won’t have to wait to get back to your regular activities.

 While there are some similarities between Microdermabrasion and Dermalinfusion, many people consider Dermalinfusion (or Silkpeel Dermalinfusion, as it’s sometimes called!) to be an upgrade from Microdermabrasion.
 This is because while Microdermabrasion only exfoliates the skin, Dermalinfusion exfoliates, extracts AND infuses the skin to provide peak hydration.
 So basically, Dermalinfusion has all of the same benefits listed above that Microdermabrasion has but has even more in addition!